PranavPuppala/Ecommerce-Website/README.md

 # then run
 node test.js

-# Step 5: now you can run the application
+# Step 5: now you can run the application (Make sure you are back to the base directory /Group09EcommerceWebsite/
 npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.